 Who is a nurse who worked with the wounded during the Crimean War?

 The answer to this question is D, Florence Nightingale.
 Florence Nightingale cared for the wounded soldiers of the Crimean War.
 Again, this question is rather simple; it just tests your ability to remember facts that you have learned.

 Comprehension questions test your ability to apply a principle to a situation.
-Now, let's try a comprehension level question.
+Now, let's try a comprehension-level question.

-Proper handwashing insures:
+Proper handwashing ensures: